Zverev Marches On In Miami, Osaka Falls - UrduPoint

 Zverev Marches On In Miami, Osaka Falls

-Miami Gardens, (APP - UrduPoint / Pakistan Point News - 25th Mar, 2025) Top seed Alexander Zverev recovered from a slow start to power into the fourth round with a 7-5, 6-4 win against Australia's Jordan Thompson at Hard Rock Stadium on Monday.
+Miami Gardens, (APP - UrduPoint / Pakistan Point News - 25th Mar, 2025) Top seed Alexander Zverev recovered from a slow start to power into the fourth round of the Miami Open with a 7-5, 6-4 win against Australia's Jordan Thompson at Hard Rock Stadium on Monday.

-The German was 4-1 down in the first set but then went on a roll winning eight of the next nine games to ensure progress to the next round.
+The German was 4-1 down in the first set but then went on a roll, winning eight of the next nine games to progress.

 "Jordan made it difficult for me for sure.
 He's a quality player," said Zverev.